Riverside Associates in Anesthesia, P.C.

-- We urge you to stop smoking cigarettes at least three weeks
+- We urge you to stop smoking cigarettes at least three weeks prior to surgery.

 - If you develop any acute infection (a cold, bronchitis, fever, the flu, or any other respiratory infection), be sure to notify your surgeon.
 He may want to postpone your surgery.

 During Your Surgery

 During your surgery, we monitor your vital signs.
 These include breathing, pulse rate, blood pressure, temperature and strength of your heart.
 We continually manage your entire environment and attend to your basic needs on a minute to minute basis.

 After Your Surgery